sgnus-etp/NUS-GHCP-Enablement/README.md

 You are a researcher who has developed a new algorithm for data clustering.
 You need to implement this algorithm in code based on your research notes.

 ##### Example Prompt:
-"Convert the pseudocode for my new data clustering algorithm into Python code.
-The algorithm involves initializing centroids, assigning data points to the nearest centroid, and updating centroids until convergence."
+`Convert the pseudocode for my new data clustering algorithm into Python code.
+The algorithm involves initializing centroids, assigning data points to the nearest centroid, and updating centroids until convergence.`

 https://github.com/user-attachments/assets/02a829b9-c5c5-48a2-9e34-e65589bf2e87